 Google recently updated the way it calculates AdSense deductions.
-In this article we’ll show you how you can avoid deductions by improving your ad placements, implementing best practices from Google and using header bidding.
+We’ll show you how you can avoid deductions by improving your ad placements, implementing best practices from Google, and using header bidding.

 We’ve received lots of questions from publishers that use AdSense recently: